AuDigitalHealth/lingo/docs/design/security-model.md

 ```

 Lingo checks the cookie against the IMS API to determine if the user is authenticated and
-authorized to access the application.
+authorised to access the application.

 To see how this code works,
 refer to
 the [CookieAuthenticationFilter](../../auth/src/main/java/com/csiro/snomio/auth/security/CookieAuthenticationFilter.java)
-and it's use in the
+and its use in the
 filterChain [SecurityConfiguration](../../api/src/main/java/com/csiro/snomio/security/SecurityConfiguration.java)

 ### Authentication and Authorisation for onward requests

 Once authenticated, the user is able to access the application.
-For each request to Lingo by a
+For each request to Lingo made by a
-user, Lingo then forwards the same cookie Authoring Platform and Snowstorm to authenticate and
+user, Lingo then forwards the same cookie that Authoring Platform and Snowstorm use to authenticate and
 authorise to the Managed Service.

 In this way, searches and updates made by a user via Lingo are made as that user in the Managed
 Service and not made ambiguous by a Lingo service account.

-## Service Acocunts
+## Service Accounts

 Lingo does make use of service accounts.
 These are used to access the Managed Service APIs, and
 are configured in the application.properties file.